Don’t Believe the Hype – There is NO Other Gospel

 They then heard a standard greeting and proclamation of faith that they likely heard Paul say when he was with them,

 So far, the words in this letter seemed uneventful.
-They may have even first read them like you and I read the outside of a letter we receive in the mail.
+They may have even first read them like you and I read a letter delivered to us.
 You look to see where it came from, and that it is indeed written to you; then you quickly rip it open and pull the letter out hoping its beneficial information, encouragement or money, rather than a bill or a worthless marketing piece to get you to buy something you don’t actually need or even want!

-So far in this letter I can imagine that everyone was standing there with the assumption that Paul has heard of their newly “matured faith” and that he is now writing to congratulate them!
+So far in this letter, I can imagine that everyone was standing there with the assumption that Paul had heard of their newly “matured faith” and that he is now writing to congratulate them!
 In their mind, the teachers who showed up after Paul and Barnabas have come in and grown their faith into something more rich, deep and distinguishable.
 Therefore, they likely thought this letter was coming to them because of how excited Paul was that they were learning to follow all the laws and religious traditions of Judaism.
-They were likely certain Paul was about to congratulate them on how pious and righteous they were for living and dressing like a Jew, eating like a Jew, celebrating Jewish feasts and holidays, honoring the sabbath, and working hard to learn and obey all the other laws in the Law of Moses.
+They were likely confident Paul was about to congratulate them on how pious and righteous they were for living—dressing like a Jew, eating like a Jew, celebrating Jewish feasts and holidays, honoring the sabbath, and working hard to learn and obey all the other laws in the Law of Moses.

-But, like the time I ran the wrong route at Liberty, they instead heard, “what in the world are you doing!”
+But, they instead heard, “What in the world are you doing?”
 Paul writes,

 Paul goes straight from the kindness of “Grace to you and peace from God our Father and the Lord Jesus Christ” (1:3) to a sarcastic rebuke when he states, 6 I am astonished